Raihan-Naieem/weather_app/README.md

 ## File and Module Explanations

 ### 1. **Core Application**
-- `app/__init__.py`
+`app/__init__.py`
-  Initializes the Flask app, registers blueprints (`auth`, `dashboard`, `weather`, `errors`), and connects configuration.
+ - Initializes the Flask app, registers blueprints (`auth`, `dashboard`, `weather`, `errors`).
+ - Connects configuration.

-- `config.py`
+`config.py`
-  Loads environment variables such as `SECRET_KEY` and `OPENWEATHER_API_KEY`.
-It also configures session handling.
+ - Loads environment variables such as `SECRET_KEY` and `OPENWEATHER_API_KEY`.
+ - Configures session handling.

 ### 2. **Authentication**
-- `app/auth/routes.py`
+`app/auth/routes.py`
-  Handles **register, login, and logout** functionality.
-Sessions are managed via Flask’s session system, with password hashing applied for user security.
+- Handles **register, login, and logout** functionality.
+- Sessions are managed via Flask’s session system, with password hashing applied for user security.
-  This part of the app was fully coded by me, giving me hands-on practice with user authentication.
+- The authentication system was **coded manually (without Flask-Login or external libraries)** to better understand the underlying concepts of
+	- session handling
+	- password hashing
+	- user verification.

-- Templates: `templates/auth/login.html` and `register.html`
+- Templates: `templates/auth/login.html,register.html`
   Provide simple forms for authentication.

 ### 3. **Dashboard**
-- `app/dashboard/routes.py`
+`app/dashboard/routes.py`
-  Displays the **list of cities** saved by the user.
-For each city, it shows weather details and the associated country code.
+- Displays the **list of cities** saved by the user.
+- For each city, it shows weather details and the associated country code.
-  Includes **delete functionality** so that users can manage their city list.
+- Includes **Delete** so that users can manage their city list.

 - Template: `templates/dashboard/index.html`
   Shows the dashboard page where cities are listed.

 ### 4. **Weather**
-- `app/weather/routes.py`
+`app/weather/routes.py`
-  Provides routes to **search for a city**, retrieve its weather information, and add it to the user’s dashboard.
+- Provides routes to **search for a city**, retrieve its weather information
+- User can add this information it to the dashboard.
 - This project uses the following **OpenWeather API request structure** to fetch weather data:

   `https://api.openweathermap.org/data/2.5/weather?q=CityName,CountryCode&appid=API_KEY&units=Units`

-  Where:
+  where:
 	- **CityName** → the name of the city you want weather data for (e.g., `Dhaka`).
 	- **CountryCode** → the 2-letter ISO country code (e.g., `BD` for Bangladesh).
-	- **API_KEY** → your personal API key obtained from OpenWeather.
+	- **API_KEY** → your personal API key obtained from [OpenWeather](https://openweathermap.org/api).
 	- **Units** → determines the measurement system (e.g., `metric` for Celsius & m/s, `imperial` for Fahrenheit & mph).

   **Example:**